-Here are four ways to audition for the Training Program, once you have registered.
+There are two ways to audition for the Training Program, once you have registered.

 How do I register for an audition?

 Registration for the 2021 audition season can be completed from December 1, 2020 – May 21, 2021.
 If you do not have an ACTIVE login, follow instructions to set one up, complete the registration form, and make audition fee payment.
 You will receive an email confirmation outlining the next steps for uploading required materials – Headshot, Dance Resume, Letter of Intent, Link to Contemporary Solo, and Letter of Recommendation.